-Even though parrots don’t have vital speaking parts, their tongues still have a part to play in how well they can talk.
-Current Biology discovered that parrots use their tongues to control and change sound frequencies.
-This is known as “lingual articulation.”
+Even though parrots lack the right parts, their tongues have a part to play in how well they can talk.
+Current Biology found that parrots use tongues to control and change sound frequencies.
+This is known as lingual articulation.

 They also shape the sound with their beaks.
-Parrots have hook-billed beaks, which is possibly why they mimic more accurately than birds with flatter beaks.
+Parrots have hook-billed beaks, which may be why they mimic more accurately than birds with flatter beaks.

 Why Can Parrots Talk and Not Other Animals?

 This section of the brain is essential for enabling parrots to know how to make sounds.
-Then, there’s the outer shell, which scientists theorize makes parrots so good at mimicking sounds.
+Then, there’s the outer shell, which scientists theorize makes parrots so good at mimicking different sounds.

-- Recognize a human’s body parts and associate them with their own
+- Recognize a human’s body parts and associate them with their own.

-- Map out the motor pattern
+- Map out motor patterns.

-- Replicate dancing patterns using their own limbs
+- Replicate dancing patterns using their limbs.

 Can Parrots Lose Their Voice?